 Watershed Recovery through Community-Based Programs - US EPA, Region 9, Water Division, San Francisco.
 April 18, 2007, Earth Day.
 Guest Speaker

 Post-War Recovery of the African Lion in Response to Large-Scale Ecosystem Restoration.
 P. Bouley, N.H.
 Carter, M. Poulos, R. Branco.
-In review.
+In press.

 P Bouley, M Isadore, T Carroll.
 2015.
 Return of North American River Otters, Lontra canadensis, to Coastal Habitats of the San Francisco Bay Area, California.
 Northwestern Naturalist 96(1):1-12.
 Link here.